amirhosseinchoghaei/Install-Xray-V2ray-On-Passwall-Openwrt/README.md

 10- chmod 777 owo.sh

-11- Login to the Luci Web System>Startup>Enable amir
+11- Login to the Luci Web System>Startup>Enable amir and Press Start

 ![This is an image](https://pars-space.ir/wp-content/uploads/2023/03/Screenshot-2023-03-10-113014.jpg)